molstar/molstar/docs/v6-architecture.md

 2. Replace in-repo cross-layer relatives with public package subpaths.
 Normalize `.js` suffixes on legacy package imports to the new extensionless exports.
 3. In repository mode, resolve relative imports to their emitted `.js` paths, including directory indexes, and apply the new compiler settings.
 For downstream projects, respect their compiler/bundler convention; do not blindly apply the repository's relative-extension policy to every consumer.
 4. Convert imports used solely as types to `import type` where analysis can establish that safely.
-5. Update Mol* package dependencies and flag unsupported CommonJS usage, implicit default specs, relocated APIs, and full-catalog imports that prevent a slim bundle.
+5. Update Mol* package dependencies and migrate removed barrel/facade imports to defining modules where symbol resolution is unambiguous.
+Report dynamic `StateTransforms` access and re-export side effects for manual migration.
+Flag unsupported CommonJS usage, implicit default specs, relocated APIs, and unintended full-catalog imports.

 No promise of a fully automatic upgrade.
 Validate idempotence and representative transformations, then run the tool against `pdbe-molstar` and `rcsb-molstar` and smoke-test the resulting apps.